un-namedd/Vergil-Bot-Application/Terms of Service ("ToS").md

 ---

 ### **8. Governing Law**
-This Agreement shall be governed by and construed in accordance with the laws of **[Your country/state/province]**.
-Any disputes shall be resolved through arbitration under **[Your arbitration provider]**.
+This Agreement shall be governed by and construed in accordance with the laws of the Province of Ontario, Canada.
+Any disputes arising from or in connection with this Agreement shall be resolved through arbitration under the Arbitration Act, 1991 (Ontario).
+The arbitration shall be conducted by the Canadian Arbitration Association (CAA) in Ontario.

 ---